 Click anywhere within a Ward's boundaries, and a pop-up will appear with a list of townships/parishes.
 These are the Civil Parishes as they existed around the 1890s.
 Click on a name, and you will be taken to the page for that place.

 Alternatively, you can find infomation about a place through this alphabetical TOWNSHIP LIST on the right hand side (or below, if you're using a hand-held device).

 Each of the 348 Places (villages, townships or parishes) of Cumbria has a webpage to itself.
-On that page you will find a brief single-page summary of the history of the place.
+On that page you will find a brief single-page summary of the history of the place, based upon the Historical Gazetteer entry (see opposite), but subject to amendment from time to time in the light of new research.
 In time full Victoria County Histories of each place will be posted - but this will take time, possibly many years to complete.
 In the meantime, some draft Full Township Histories are available HERE

 On the Township Pages too you will find links to up to ten papers which have appeared over the years in the Transactions of the Cumberland and Westmorland Antiquarian and Archaeological Society.
 There will also be links to other external sites, including maps and other resources.

-If YOU would like to embark on researching the history of a particular place for the project, please get in touch with Volunteer Co-ordinator Dr James Bowen via the Contact Us page.
+If YOU would like to embark on researching the history of a particular place for the project, please get in touch with Volunteer Co-ordinator Dr Sarah Rose via the Contact Us page.
 Full training and support will be given.